Kamilcuk/ckd/README.md

 just a single compiler extension.
 It could make a semi-good library, tho.

 The resulting header file has over 200'000 lines.
-A short C files takes a log of time to compile.
-While I see maybe a way to shorten it a bit, it's still _very big_ and I do not believe such library is feasible to use.
+A short C files takes a lot of time to compile.
+While I see maybe a way to shorten it a bit, maybe to 100000, I believe it will still be _very big_ and I do not believe such library is in any way feasible to use.

-A version with just all three same types (ie. `ckd_add(int *, int, int)`
+A version with just all three same types (ie. `ckd_add(int *, int, int)` all 3 types of arguments are the same) results in a header file of about ~3500 lines.
-- all 3 types the same) results in a header file with about ~3500 lines and is totally fine and fun to use.
-Such library is actually OK.
+Such a header is totally fine and fun to use, and in such case this library is OK.
 But I do not believe N->M->K relations are ever needed (ie. `ckd_add(N *, M, K)` where `N` `M` `K` are _any_ types).
 Such relations are just bloat - single types are enough.

-Because typedefs from standard like `size_t` or `ptrdiff_t` or `uint8_t` alias normal fundamental types and because you can't put two same types inside a `_Generic` association list, I do believe with the current features of C language it's not possible to implement the specification as presented in the paper.
+Because usually typedefs from standard like `size_t` or `ptrdiff_t` or `uint8_t` alias normal fundamental types and because you can't put two same types inside a `_Generic` association list, I do not believe with the current features of C language that it is possible to implement the specification as presented in the paper.
 In particular, `ckd_add((size_t)1, (size_t)1)` _has to_ return a fundamental type like `ckd_ullong_t`.
 Or, one could do `typedef ckd_ullong_t ckd_size_t` knowing that `size_t` and `unsigned long long`